Beginner's Short Guide to Telescopes

 Yet another common misconception is that the greater the magnitude, the better the telescope.
 As the magnitude increases, the quality of the image decreases, especially in smaller telescopes.
 Although you can get even the 500x magnification on the smallest telescope (with a very poor image), you are not likely to need a magnitude higher than 350x at all.
 In fact, you will do perfectly fine with 200x, basically, for any purpose.

 If you have ever had any interest in telescopes, you may have heard the words "reflector" and "refractor", and perhaps you had no idea what they meant.
 In simple terms, the reflector reflects light beams from one mirror to another within the telescope tube and into the eyepiece.
 These telescopes are less expensive to produce and therefore cost less.
 Yet they produce great magnification and images of high quality.
-A 4.5” reflector is just the right thing for a beginner, even if you have a modest budget.
+A 4.5” reflector makes a perfect telescope for beginners with modest budgets.

 The problem with the reflectors is that they are not very user friendly; the mirrors inside need adjustments, from time to time, and cleaning, because they gather dust.
 Also, they are not the best option for children because the eyepiece is located at the top of the tube.